ceteri/exelixi/README.md

 This ASCII string is then split into N-character chunks.
 These chunks define a path in [HDFS] for persisting the Individual in the fossil record.

-Let's consider how to store an Individual in [HDFS], given some UUID as a job's unique prefix (e.g., "FE92A") and a specific key (e.g., "E45F", "BC19", "234D"), plus a fitness value (e.g., 0.5654) and generation number (e.g., 231)
+Let's consider how to store an Individual in [HDFS].
+Given some UUID as a job's unique prefix (e.g., "FE92A") and a specific key (e.g., "E45F", "BC19", "234D"),
-This particular Individual would be represented as the pair:
+plus a fitness value (e.g., 0.5654) and generation number (e.g., 231), this Individual would be represented as the pair:

     hdfs://FE92A/E45F/BC19/234D, [0.5654, 231]

-Note that feature set serialization (i.e., construction of a key) and fitness function calculation only need to be performed once.
-This allows for idempotence in the overall data collection. e.g., append-only updates to [HDFS], which can be used to reconstruct state following a node or process failure.

 ### Framework